‘It’s not enough’: Heiltsuk Nation bemoans police officers’ decision not to attend apology ceremony – Coast Mountain News

 — Jane Skrypnek (@janeskrypnek) October 25, 2022

 Frank also pointed to the fact that Palmer has said on multiple previous occasions that he doesn’t believe systemic racism is an issue in Canadian policing.
-Asked later in the evening by media whether he still held that belief, Palmer avoided the question.
+Asked later in the evening by reporters whether he still held that belief, Palmer appeared to avoid the question.
 He also refused to say whether he believed Wong and Tong acted wrongfully.

 No explanation has been given to as why the two constables never responded to Johnson’s invitation, but comments from both the Heiltsuk Nation and Palmer suggest the Vancouver Police Union was involved.